dizzyf00d/dizzyf00d.github.io/_posts/2022-08-16-the-power-of-dotfiles.md

 ---
 layout: post
-title: What are Dotfiles?
+title: The Power of Dotfiles
 description: What are Dotfiles.
 summary: A blog post to inform users on what Dotfiles are.
 tags: linux
 ---

-# The Power of Dotfiles: Why You Should Use Them
 Dotfiles are hidden Unix files that start with a dot, and they are key to customizing your system.
 Here are some reasons why you should use them:

 ## 1. Personalization